Size of exceptional sets in weakly mixing systems: Weak Mixing and Exceptional Sets

-In this section, we prove Theorem \ref{th0} and show that the rate of weak mixing provides information on the size of exceptional sets.
-This is done through the following lemma, which is a modification of Lemma 2.41 of \cite{ward}.
+In this section, we prove Proposition~\ref{prop:weak-conv-rate} and show that the rate of weak mixing provides information on the size of exceptional sets.
+This is done through the following lemma, which is a modification of \cite[Lemma~2.41]{ward}.